LOCKSMITH ADVICE LEEDS

 Once it is safe, emergency lock repairs and replacements can secure the property properly with suitable British Standard locks where needed.

-Snapped key in the lock
+Snapped key in the lock?
+Act early and you may save the lock

 Do not force the lock